tapasthakkar/microgateway-plugins/apikeys/README.md

  cacheKey: true

- # Number of seconds before the token is removed from the cache.
- # If you set this to 5 (seconds), then Edge Microgateway will check if the
- # difference between the expiry time and the current time [abs(expiry time - current time)]
- # is less than or equal (<=) to the grace period.
-If true, then Edge Microgateway
- # will remove the token from the cache.
- # Default: 0 seconds

- gracePeriod: 5

  # Set to true to enable Edge Microgateway to check against the resource paths only.
  # In this case it ignores the proxy name check.
  # Set to false to enable Edge Microgateway to check if the proxy name is included in the product.